 Capacity: 1

-IMED 734 UNMC CRITICAL CARE MEDICINE 4 Credit Hours
+IMED 734 CRITICAL CARE MEDICINE SUB-INTERNSHIP: UNMC 4 Credit Hours

 SUB-INTERN

 Objectives: Evaluate and assist in management of patients with acute presentations of common medical problems; describe ventilator changes required for patients on mechanical ventilation based on ABG interpretation; define the various types of shock and describe their management; categorize the variety of vasoactive medications and their use in clinical situations.
 This rotation offers opportunity for management of critically ill patients, working closely with pulmonary and critical care fellows and attending physicians.
 Clinical expectations will include responsibility for all patients assigned to their care (Expectation of 2 patients per day), writing a student progress note each day on their patients to be cosigned by the attending physician and to actively participate on rounds.
 Clinical situations encountered on this rotation include management of shock, respiratory failure, renal failure, liver failure, gastrointestinal bleeding, pulmonary embolism and hyperglycemia among others.
 Students may also have an opportunity to assist in the care of patients with acute stroke, subarachnoid hemorrhage and septic shock.
 The students will be expected to learn interpretation of chest radiographs and common cardiac dysrhythmias.
 They will participate in bedside procedures.
 Students will be expected to be able to evaluate and recognize patients with a variety of life-threatening disorders and participate in their management.
 There are three Critical Care Medicine teams, each with an attending, a critical care fellow, as well as a mix of residents and physician extenders.
 Each team provides a different experience and students will be assigned based on availability and student interest.
 Students will potentially rotate on all three teams.
 Honors work will require enthusiasm and initiative, as well as student a presentation to the CCM team of a clinical topic chosen by the student.
 This ICU rotation is appropriate for a motivated student seeking a high level of intensity of exposure to critical care medicine.
+Rotation information will be sent out to students prior to the start of the rotation.
+This rotation will count towards IMED CST Critical Care Requirements.
 Rotations Offered: Each 4 weeks.
-Site: University Tower (UT) 5th Floor, MICU Conference Room.

 Typically Offered: FALL/SPR

-IMED 735 HONORS PROGRAM IN INTERNAL MEDICINE (UNMC OR OVAH) 4 Credit Hours
+IMED 735 INTERNAL MEDICINE M4 STUDENT CHIEF 4 Credit Hours

 ELECTIVE